 There is also support available in the form of BU scholarships and bursaries from external providers.
 We also offer tuition fee discounts in some circumstances, so make sure you explore all of your options.
 If you are not sure what fees you should be paying, read our working out your fee status page.

 Funding your degree

 Postgraduate Loan Scheme – England and EU students

-The Postgraduate Loan Scheme offers loans up to £10,906 for January 2020 entry and up to £11,222 for September 2020 and January 2021 entry to any student under the age of 60 who is studying a taught postgraduate programme.
+The Postgraduate Loan Scheme offers loans up to £11,222 for January 2021 entry and £11,570 for September 2021 and January 2022 entry to eligible students under the age of 60 who is studying a taught postgraduate programme.
 EU students may be eligible for January 2021 entry.

 If you are currently in full-time employment, and the course you want to study will improve your knowledge of the field you work in, your employer may be happy to cover all or part of the cost of your course.
 You will need to speak directly to your employer about this possibility and agree how much funding (if any) they will provide.
 Find out more.